iutools/iutools/doc/test-plan.md

   - Hover the mouse over a NON-word (ex: period, comma, space):
     - It does NOT show that it's clickable
     - Clicking on that NON-word does NOT produce a Gist
+- Change the Preffered script and click [Assist Reading] again
+  - Check that the text is now diplayed in the new PREFERRED script

 Romanized text
-- Copy and paste some syllabics text from https://www.gov.nu.ca/iu
+- Copy some syllabics text from https://www.gov.nu.ca/iu
 - Translitarate it to roman and paste it into the Gister form
-- Hit [Gist Text]
+- Hit [Assist Reading]
 - Check that
-  - Text _stayed_ Romanized
+  - Text is displayed in the current PREFERRED script
   - Hover the mouse over a word:
     - It shows that it's clickable
     - Clicking on that IU word opens the dictionary entry for that IU word, and